A Foundation for Success in the Finance Arena

 Finance plays a central role in everyone’s lives, whether they realize it or not.
-A degree in finance not only helps you understand the economy, fiscal performance and financial products.
-It can position you for a wide range of career possibilities, whether you work in the public or private sector, or for yourself.
+A degree in finance not only helps you understand the economy, fiscal performance and financial products but it will position you for a wide range of career possibilities, whether you work in the public or private sector, or for yourself.
 Finance majors typically find work in banks, firms, non-profit organizations, government, or corporations.

 A Hands-On Financial Education Starts Here

 The rigorous program at Temple University can help students set a foundation for future success.
-Our program has standard courses, and students can tailor their educational experience with a variety of extras such as the Financial Management Association/National Honor Society (FMA/NHS).
-This student professional organization offers students the opportunity to meet business leaders in the financial industry, hosts career development seminars and maintains an exclusive résumé book.
+Our program has standard courses, and students can tailor their educational experience with a variety of extras such as the Temple University Investment Association, and the Financial Management Association (TUIA/FMA).
+These student professional organization allows student to learn specific fields of finance by hosting educational modules and informational meetings.
+Moreover, these student professional organization provide opportunity to meet business professionals in the financial industry.

-The Financial Management Association is open to all business majors and offers more real-world applications so students can get the most from their time at Temple.
-These organizations can connect students with industry insiders who know about the latest trends in the field, tips for excelling and contacts to make it all happen.
-For more information, contact the FMA executive officers at 215-204-6673.
+The Temple University Investment Association and Financial Management Association are open to all business majors and offer real-world applications so students can get the most from their time at Temple.
+For more information, refer to the Student Professional Organization page.